James Hutton: Opposing theories

 His new theories placed him into opposition with the then-popular Neptunist theories of the German geologist Abraham Gottlob Werner, that all rocks had precipitated out of a single enormous flood.
 Hutton proposed that the interior of the Earth was hot, and that this heat was the engine which drove the creation of new rock: land was eroded by air and water and deposited as layers in the sea; heat then consolidated the sediment into stone, and uplifted it into new lands.
 This theory was dubbed "Plutonist" in contrast to the flood-oriented theory.

 As well as combating the Neptunists, he also accepted the growing consensus on the concept of deep time for scientific purposes.
 Rather than accepting that the earth was no more than a few thousand years old, he maintained that the Earth must be much older, with a history extending indefinitely into the distant past.
 His main line of argument was that the tremendous displacements and changes he was seeing did not happen in a short period of time by means of catastrophe, but that processes still happening on the Earth in the present day had caused them.
 As these processes were very gradual, the Earth needed to be ancient, to allow time for the changes.
 Contemporary investigations had shown that the geologic record required vast time, but no good way of assigning actual years was found for over a century (Rudwick, Bursting the Limits of Time).
 Hutton's idea of infinite cycles with humans present throughout is quite different from modern geology, with a definite time of formation and directional change through time, but his supporting evidence for the long-term effects of geological processes was valuable in the development of historical geology.

 Acceptance of geological theories

-It has been claimed that the prose of Principles of Knowledge was so obscure that it also impeded the acceptance of Hutton's geological theories.
-Restatements of his geological ideas (though not his thoughts on evolution) by John Playfair in 1802 and then Charles Lyell in the 1830s popularised the concept of an infinitely repeating cycle, though Lyell tended to dismiss Hutton's views as giving too much credence to catastrophic changes.
+Archibald Geikie claimed that the prose of Theory of the Earth was so obscure that it impeded the acceptance of Hutton's geological theories, This interpretation that Hutton's works were clumsily written has become the standard assumption, although, that narrative has been contested using techniques of close literary analysis of Hutton's projected third volume to suggest his writing reflects a contemporary style of travel writing and it is often lucid and powerful and potentially generates the informed wonder that was the hallmark of Romantic science Restatements of his geological ideas (though not his thoughts on evolution) by John Playfair in 1802 and then Charles Lyell in the 1830s popularised the concept of an infinitely repeating cycle, though Lyell tended to dismiss Hutton's views as giving too much credence to catastrophic changes.